acvigue/spotify-spdealer-proxy/README.md

-# Spotify WSS Proxy
+# Spotify SPDealer Proxy

-use wrangler to deploy, SP_COOKIES env var to cookies from open.spotify.com
+Serverless application to create a connection to Spotify's undocumented socket API.
+Allows near realtime state updates.

+Used on `vigue.me`

+### See what I'm listening to!

-see demo: `wss://guc3-dealer.koiosdigital.net`
+connect to: `wss://guc3-dealer.koiosdigital.net`